 Here are ten ways to ensure your property is not turned over to our office:

-Update financial/investment accounts following marriage, divorce, death of a spouse or name change.
+- Update financial and investment accounts following marriage, divorce, death of a spouse or name change.

-Inventory type/location of financial assets and provide to trusted advisor/friend.
+- Inventory the type and location of financial assets and provide to trusted advisor or friend.

 How long is the Department of Revenue required to hold securities (stocks and mutual funds) before they are sold?